 For homeowners wanting the ultimate entry-level whole-house standby, a 22kW is a perfect choice to reap all of the benefits of a whole-house generator over a regular home standby.

-A generator in the 27-36kW range is perfect for most homes since they replace 75% of the 200 amps coming into your electrical panel.
+A generator in the 27-36kW range is perfect for most homes since it replaces 75% of the 200 amps coming into your electrical panel.
 Since these generators are equipped with advanced load-managing hardware, like A/C shedding, you will hardly notice that the air conditioners kick on at different times, so they don't overload the system.

 Step 3: Pick a Transfer Switch

 Just like a light bulb needs a switch to turn on, your generator needs one too.
 An automatic transfer switch (ATS) allows your standby to spring into action the moment a power failure is detected.